-In the sequel we compare the traditional CWI method with the JACOBI-DAVIDSON code JDBSYM [33] using ILUPACK as preconditioner.
-Table 8.4 shows that switching from ARPACK to JACOBI-DAVIDSON in this case improves the total method by another factor 6 or greater.
-For this reason JACOBI-DAVIDSON together with ILUPACK will be used as default solver in the following.
-The numerical results in Table 8.4 show a dramatic improvement in the computation time by using ILUPACK-based JACOBI-DAVIDSON.
+In what follows we compare the traditional CWI method with the JACOBI-DAVIDSON code JDBSYM [35] using ILUPACK as a preconditioner.
+Table 3 shows that switching from ARPACK to JACOBI-DAVIDSON in this case improves the total time by another factor of 6 or greater.
+For this reason JACOBI-DAVIDSON together with ILUPACK will be used as a default solver in the following.
+The numerical results in Table 3 show a dramatic improvement in the computation time by using ILUPACK-based JACOBI-DAVIDSON.
 Although this new method slows down for smaller w due to poorer diagonal dominance, a gain by orders of magnitude can still be observed.
-For w = 16.5 and larger, even more than three orders of magnitude in the computation time can be observed.
-Hence the new method drastically outperforms the CWI method while the memory requirement is still moderate.
+For w=16.5 and larger, even more than three orders of magnitude in the computation time can be observed.
+Hence the new method drastically outperforms the CWI method while the memory requirement